Skip to main content

 The Sun

 Our bodies make vitamin D when our skin is exposed to the sun.
-It's hard to get enough vitamin D from the sun, though.
+But getting enough vitamin D from sunlight can be tricky.
 Most kids and adults spend lots of time indoors at school and work.
-When outdoors, it's important to protect skin to prevent skin cancer and skin damage from too much sun exposure.
+Plus, the amount of vitamin D we can get from the sun is affected by the time of the year, weather, and even pollution.
+And when we're outdoors, it's important to protect skin to prevent skin cancer and skin damage from too much sun exposure.

 Food

 Very few foods have vitamin D naturally.
-The foods with the most are fatty fish (like salmon and tuna), liver, eggs and fish oils.
+The foods with the most are fatty fish (like salmon and tuna), liver, mushrooms, eggs, and fish oils.
 Kids don't eat these foods a lot.
-That's why food companies add vitamin D to milk, yogurt, baby formula, juice, cereal, and other foods.
+That's why food companies often "fortify" milk, yogurt, baby formula, juice, cereal, and other foods with added vitamin D.

 Supplements

-To get enough vitamin D, children often need to take a multivitamin with vitamin D or a vitamin D supplement.
+To get enough vitamin D, some kids might need to take a multivitamin with vitamin D or a vitamin D supplement.
 Vitamin D is sometimes labeled as vitamin D3.

 You can buy vitamin D pills, gummies, chewables, liquids, and sprays in stores without a prescription.
-Ask your child's health care provider for advice on choosing the right one.
+Ask your doctor for advice on choosing the right one.

 How Much Vitamin D Does My Child Need?